1. Skip to content

 Fans expecting a release next year will be disappointed.
 The library has confirmed they have only partial negatives of the movie, around 90 minutes of unedited camera rushes without sound, as well as some behind-the-scenes footage.
 Even then, legal restrictions mean the movie cannot be commercially released.

-"Even if the film had succeeded, even if it was 'Schindler's List,' even if it was a masterpiece, it would have shrunk over time," Levy says.
+"Even if the film had succeeded, even if it was 'Schindler's List,' even if it was a masterpiece, it would have shrunk over time," said Levy.
 "The fact that we can never see it means it has never shrunk, and it never will."

 Edited by: Stuart Braun and Cristina Burack